girishjjain/DevResx/scala.md

 * Scala has two kinds of variables
   * `var` - assignment can change
   * `val` - assignment can not change
-* A `val` is similar to `final` variable in Java
+* A `val` is similar to `final` variable in Java.
 * When you define a variable with `val`, the variable can’t be reassigned, but the object to which it refers could potentially still be changed.
 For example, a `val` pointing to an array can't be reassigned but elements in the array can still be updated.
+* Look for opportunities to use vals.
+They can make your code both easier to read and easier to refactor.

 ### In Scala
 * primitives in Java are objects in Scala
 * arrays are zero based, and you access an element by specifying an index in parentheses.
 For example, arr(0) and not arr[0], as in Java.
 Scala doesn’t introduce new syntax for accessing Array elements, you use parentheses (which is simply invocation of apply method) to access elements, just like calling a method on object.
-* In Java, you “implement” interface, in Scala, you “extend” or “mix in” traits
+* In Java, you “implement” interface, in Scala, you “extend” or “mixin” traits
 * classes can’t have static members, instead, Scala has Singleton objects
 * Scala implicitly imports members of packages `java.lang` and `scala`, as well as members of a singleton object named `Predef`, into every Scala source file
 * while and do-while constructs are called “loops”, not expressions, and their result type is Unit